scala/docs.scala-lang/getting-started-intellij-track/testing-scala-in-intellij-with-scalatest.md

 ## Understanding the code

-Let's go over this line by line.
+Let's go over this line by line:

 * `class CubeCalculatorTest` means we are testing the object `CubeCalculator`
 * `extends FunSuite` lets us use functionality of ScalaTest's FunSuite class